The Business Risk of Every Technical Departure

 What good looks like

-Month one: shadow and document.
+Phase one: shadow and document.
 The outgoing engineer leads everything.
 The incoming engineer observes, asks questions, and writes.
 Every meeting, every client interaction, every deployment.
-By the end of month one, you have a baseline knowledge base and the incoming engineer has context.
+By the end you have a baseline knowledge base and the incoming engineer has context.

-Month three: independent with support.
+Phase three: independent with support.
 The incoming engineer leads.
 The outgoing engineer is available for questions but not present in meetings.
-Any question in week two of month three that only the outgoing engineer can answer is a gap that needs closing before they leave.

 Handovers reveal your real operational risk